nucypher/wcef-hackathon-2018/README.md

 # wcef-hackathon-2018
 Guidelines for hackathon at WCEF 2018.
 To qualify for a prize, your submission should be released under a permissive open source license (e.g. Apache, MIT, etc.).

-Please join our Slack [group](https://nucypher-kms-slack.herokuapp.com/) and head to the dedicated *wcef-hackathon* channel to get help from NC developers.
+Please join our Slack [group](https://nucypher-kms-slack.herokuapp.com/) and head to the dedicated **wcef-hackathon** channel to get help from NC developers.

 # Background info about NuCypher

 NuCypher is a key management system which leverages proxy re-encryption to control access over encrypted data.
 You can find the white paper [here](https://cdn2.hubspot.net/hubfs/2807639/NuCypher%20KMS%20Technical%20White%20Paper.pdf?t=1510526466105) (although you don't have to read it all!).
-If you have any questions, don't hesitate to ask in person at the hackathon, or go to our [developer slack channel](https://nucypher-kms-slack.herokuapp.com/).
+If you have any questions, don't hesitate to ask in person at the hackathon, or go to our [developer Slack group](https://nucypher-kms-slack.herokuapp.com/) and use the **wcef-hackathon** channel.

 # Possible tasks for the hackathon